Comparing the Azure AD v2.0 endpoint with the v1.0 endpoint

 openid scope affords your app access to is now restricted.
 The

 openid scope will only allow your app to sign in the user and receive an app-specific identifier for the user.
-If you want to obtain personal data about the user in your app, your app will need to request additional permissions from the user.
-Two new scopes – the
+If you want to get personal data about the user in your app, your app needs to request additional permissions from the user.
+Two new scopes,

-profile scope affords your app access to all other basic information about the user – their name, preferred username, object ID, and so on.
+profilescope affords your app access to all other basic information about the user such as their name, preferred username, object ID, and so on in the id_token.

-This allows you to code your app in a minimal-disclosure fashion – you can only ask the user for the set of information that your app requires to do its job.
+These scopes allow you to code your app in a minimal-disclosure fashion so you can only ask the user for the set of information that your app needs to do its job.
 For more information on these scopes, see the v2.0 scope reference.

 There are a few restrictions to be aware of when using v2.0.

 When you build applications that integrate with the Microsoft identity platform, you need to decide whether the v2.0 endpoint and authentication protocols meet your needs.
 The v1.0 endpoint and platform is still fully supported and, in some respects, is more feature rich than v2.0.
 However, v2.0 introduces significant benefits for developers.

 Here's a simplified recommendation for developers at this point in time: